Prusias-kol/pStash/README.md

 - Return items you took from the stash

 ## TODO
 Script has barebones support for duplicate items in stash if you're part of a wealthy clan.
-Currently would require the user to go into data/pStash and edit those files manually to account for multiple items when tracking.
+Currently only tracks multiple items if all of them are in the stash on running init.
+If they aren't, would require the user to go into data/pStash and edit those files manually to account for multiple items when tracking.
 Returning does not support multiple items.